My own content was flagged for copyright infringement and blocked

 If your content is repeatedly blocked and you are working with a label or digital distributor, we recommend contacting them directly.

-• Ensure you’re able to upload your own music without being blocked in the future
+They can authorize your SoundCloud account and ensure you’re able to upload your own music without being blocked in the future.

 Was this article helpful?